AhmmedSalama/task-management-system/README.md

 cd server
 npm run test:coverage

 ```

 ---

 ## 👥 Test Credentials & Roles

-By running the backend seed script (`npm run seed`), two default test accounts are generated:
+By running the backend seed script (`npm run seed`), two default test accounts are generated for local testing.
+(You can also register new accounts via the live application).

 1. **Administrator Account (`Admin` Role):**

 * Absolute access to all system projects, tasks, user management, and system-wide statistics.

 2. **Member Account (`Member` Role):**

 * Scoped access restricted strictly to owned or assigned projects and tasks, enforcing strict authorization barriers.

 ---